-A stocking strategy provides clear guidelines to all areas of the supply chain detailing the number of stockholding locations, where they are located and the level of inventory held at each.
-Increasing stock levels ensures good availability and happy customers, but holding inventory can be costly.
-These two pressures oppose each other and it is a difficult balancing act.
-Working capital, storage, handling and obsolescence costs quickly add up.
+A stocking strategy, otherwise known as inventory management, provides clear guidelines to all areas of the supply chain detailing the number of stockholding locations, where they are located, and the level of inventory held at each.
+Increasing stock levels ensures good availability and happy customers but holding inventory can be costly.
+These two pressures oppose each other, and it is a balancing act to maintain the optimal level.
+Working capital, storage, handling, and obsolescence costs quickly add up.

 If you would like to discuss your project requirements with one of our supply chain consultants today, please complete the form and we will be in touch shortly.